slytomcat/URLshortener/README.md

 URLshortener is a micro-service to shorten long URLs and to handle the redirection by generated short URLs.

-The service requires and MySQL server connection and database structure described in [schema.sql](https://github.com/slytomcat/URLshortener/blob/master/schema.sql)
+The service requires and MySQL server connection and database structure described in [schema.sql](https://github.com/slytomcat/URLshortener/blob/master/schema.sql).
+Look in [.circleci/mysqlsetup.sh](https://github.com/slytomcat/URLshortener/blob/master/.cirleci/mysqlsetup.sh) how setup MySQL in docker for tests.

 Docker image: https://hub.docker.com/r/slytomcat/urlshortener